 You can’t really tell a subordinate these things, because they need to see you as confident; they need to know that their leader is in a good place, or at least think that!

 Sometimes peers are available, which is great, and yet even if they are, sometimes there’s only so much they can do, given their time limitations, and, the weighty, complex nature of what might you might need to share.

 Our spouses are often willing to help us, but they are often limited too.
 Wives are an extraordinary gift, and yet sometimes they can take information so personally that we are reluctant to share something painful about someone they know, because the burden may be too much for them, or for the people involved.
 Husbands often struggle with finding the patience to listen long enough to really help.

 It’s for the above reasons that at certain times, we really just need someone outside our system, someone who is trained in coming alongside leaders that are struggling in substantial ways.

-While it is impossible to say that any therapist will be a perfect fit for your needs, gratefully our team has been working with a range of pastors, executives and administrators for over twenty years.
-We’ve heard virtually every kind of leadership hardship–some of them have been undeniably painful–and yet nearly every time, when the leader’s we worked with have had a chance to share their burden, over time, loads are lightened and healing and restoration can begin.
+While it is impossible to say that any therapist will be a perfect fit for your needs, gratefully members of our team have substantial experience working with a range of pastors, executives and administrators for over ten years.
+Your therapist will have supervised support at the very least to help them help you with whatever challenges you are facing.
+Members of our team have heard virtually every kind of leadership hardship–some of them have been undeniably painful–and yet nearly every time, when the leader’s we worked with have had a chance to share their burden, over time, loads are lightened and healing and restoration can begin.

 HOW THE PROCESS WORKS